 Mr. Chen's Annual Cash Bonus.
-The Board recognized Mr. Chen's turnaround skills and leadership expertise as critical to the Company's future success when he was recruited in November 2013 to become the Executive Chair of the Board.
-Mr. Chen subsequently agreed to serve as the Company's full-time Chief Executive Officer for no additional compensation.
-Mr. Chen's employment agreement provides for the Chen Cash bonus in an annual guaranteed minimum amount of \$2,000,000.
-In Fiscal 2015, Mr. Chen voluntarily waived his right to the Chen Cash Bonus, electing instead to be placed on the same, non-guaranteed Fiscal 2015 VIP plan as his direct reports.
+Mr. Chen's employment agreement provides for the payment of an annual cash bonus of not less than \$2,000,000 (the "Chen Cash Bonus").
 In Fiscal 2016, Mr. Chen voluntarily waived his right to the Chen Cash Bonus, electing instead to receive a grant of \$2,000,000 worth of TBRSUs, vesting in full one year from the grant date.
-In Fiscal 2017, Mr. Chen also voluntarily waived his right to the Chen Cash Bonus, electing instead to receive a grant of TBRSUs, cliff-vesting in full on March 31, 2017.
-Mr. Chen waived his right to the Chen Cash Bonus he was otherwise entitled to receive for Fiscal 2015, 2016 and 2017 to more closely align himself with the Company's senior leadership team and shareholders and, in Fiscal 2016 and 2017, to conserve the Company's cash.
+In Fiscal 2017, Mr. Chen also voluntarily waived his right to the Chen Cash Bonus, electing instead to receive a grant of \$2,000,000 worth of TBRSUs, cliff-vesting in full on March 31, 2017.
+Mr. Chen waived his right to the Chen Cash Bonus he was otherwise entitled to receive for Fiscal 2016 and 2017 to more closely align himself with the Company's senior leadership team and shareholders and to conserve the Company's cash.
+For Fiscal 2018, Mr. Chen chose to receive his annual bonus in cash.